Fede-Russo/DataMining/Glossary.md

 - Season: If listed as single number, the year the season ended;
 - Age: Player's age on February 1 of the season;
 - Pos: Position;
+- Height: Player's Height in US Metric system;
+- Weight: Player's weight in US Metric System;
+- Height_CM: Player's Height in International Metric System;
+- Weight_KG: Player's Wheight in International Metric System;
+- Nationality;
+- College: name of the US college where the players played (if exists);
+- BIRTH_DATE;
+- EXPERIENCE: Number of years that the player has already played in the NBA;
+- NUMBER: number that the player has on his shirt;
+- TEAM: name of the team where the player plays;

 ## Basic Player Stats
   - G: Games;
   - GS: Games Started;
   - MP: Minutes Played;